DigitaleDeltaOrg/dd-eco-api-specs/docs/index.md

 ## About the Digital Delta Eco specification

 This specification defines a standardised method for retrieving (and providing) [ecological measurements](https://github.com/DigitaleDeltaOrg/dd-eco-api-specs/wiki/Ecological-Measurements).
+Please see the [wiki](https://github.com/DigitaleDeltaOrg/dd-eco-api-specs/wiki) for a full description.

 ## Getting Started